Healthy gardener’s pie recipe – Unofficial Slimming World vegetarian recipe

-This Gardener’s Pie is a vegetable pie that is full of flavour and vegetarian and vegan so really will suit most people you are cooking for.
+This Gardener’s Pie is a vegetable pie that is full of flavour and vegetarian and vegan, so it will really suit most people you are cooking for.

 Easy adaptations to the Gardener’s Pie recipe

-To save money, time or even just to change the taste a little I have tried the following adaptions.
+To save money, time, or even just to change the taste a little, I have tried the following adaptations.

 Sometimes I use frozen chopped spinach instead of fresh.
-I use the ones that come in little inch size blocks and are available at most supermarkets.
-When I make this I use around 8/9 in this recipe and it seems a good amount.
+I use the ones that come in little inch-sized blocks and are available at most supermarkets.
+When I make this, I use around 8/9 in this recipe, and it seems a good amount.

-I sometimes have replaced the parsnips with swede and even made swede mash on top.
-This makes it suitable for a lower carbohydrate day or if following Slimming World SP day.
+I sometimes replace the parsnips with swede and even make swede mash on top.
+This makes it suitable for a lower-carbohydrate day or if following Slimming World SP day.

-I regularly use lazy garlic which is in a jar in white wine vinegar instead of chopping garlic myself.
+I regularly use lazy garlic, which is in a jar in white wine vinegar, instead of chopping garlic myself.
+I also like frozen garlic as it is so easy just to add a block or two!

 Eating Gardener’s Pie for weight loss

-If you follow Slimming World, Weight Watchers (WW), Noom or any other weight loss plan you can usually count the ingredients within this recipe in your allowances.
+If you follow Slimming World, Weight Watchers (WW), Noom or any other weight loss plan, you can usually count the ingredients within this recipe in your allowances.
+This makes a great Slimming World vegetarian pie as it has so much flavour without any SWIPs or syns!

-It is of course important to check yourself for any plan you follow and remember all nutritional information and ingredients are found in the recipe card below.
+It is, of course, important to check the plan you follow and remember that all nutritional information and ingredients are in the recipe card below.

-If you follow Slimming World then you will know the general principle of having one-third of all meals to be speed vegetables.
-This Gardener’s Pie recipe is made of approximately 1/3 speed vegetables.
+If you follow Slimming World, you will know the general principle of having one-third of your meals be speed vegetables.
+This Gardener’s Pie recipe is made with approximately 1/3 of the speed vegetables.
+That doesn’t mean you can’t serve it with vegetables if you want to!

-Making it an easy one to make for all the family whether they are following Slimming World or not!
+Making it easy for all the family to make, whether they are following Slimming World or not!

-If you are a bit rubbish at mashing potatoes like me then why not try the Masha?
+If you are a bit rubbish at mashing potatoes like me, then why not try the Masha?
+It could make lovely smooth mashed potatoes for the top of your Gardener’s pie easily.

 Can you make Gardener’s Pie in the slow cooker?

-This is not an easy swap to instead put the ingredients in the slow cooker but you can make something similar.
+This is not an easy swap, but you can make something a little like the Gardener’s pie.

 Simply put all the ingredients in a slow cooker and cook on low for 4-5 hours.